Master VBA Special Cells In Excel! [Advanced Guide]

 So, we can use the Special Cells method in VBA, to do the same thing.

 We have the sample data set shown below.
 A hypothetical research institute conducted a study.
-They asked seven participants to monitor their daily water intake.

 In range J7:J13 the AVERAGE Function is used to calculate the average for each row.